Home | Sitemap | Contact Us | Translate | COVID-19

 If you need initial certification, renewal or reciprocity, you need the Texas DSHS EMS Certification Link.
 If you have any questions, please email us and we will help you.

-Our base schedule is 24-hour shifts, based from stations, without posting.
+Our current base schedule is 24-hour shifts, based from stations, without posting.
 Shifts begin at 0800.

 Our Full-time Schedule is a modified 24/48 rotating schedule with 4-day weekend off every 3 weeks: